db-keli/db-keli/README.md

-👋 Hi there !!!!!
+# 👋 Hi there !!!!!
+I'm Kekeli

-🤓 I'm Kekeli

-🧠 I have a passion for machine learning, data science, and robotics.
+## 🤓 I'm a Self Taught Machine Learning Engineer passionate about building autonomous models to help increase productivity and make work easier.

+## 🧠 Machine Learning is not the only one!
+Also,
+- I am a robotics tutor at Aaenics Engineering LTD, leading students in IoT projects with the arduino and programming in C
+- I am very conversant with programming languages like C, C++ and Matlab.

+## 🌱 Currently, I'm learning ML and Data Science.

+## 💞️ I'm open to collaborating on open-source projects and writing tech articles.

-👨‍🎓 I'm currently an electrical engineering student, expanding my knowledge in these fields.
+## 👨‍🎓 I'm currently an electrical engineering student, expanding my knowledge in these fields .

+📫 Feel free to reach out to me at kekelidompeh@gmail.com .

-💻 I enjoy coding and working on projects that involve these areas.
+##💻 I enjoy coding and working on projects that involve these areas.

-🤖 Some of my projects include building robots and developing predictive models.

-👀 Check out my GitHub to see some of my work and feel free to reach out to collaborate!
+## 👀 Check out my GitHub to see some of my work and feel free to reach out to collaborate!

+🥂 Cheers!